adaptiveoptics/P6-Finance-GDAX-API/README.md

 secret and passphrase attributes, or specify that they be provided by the external_secret method.

-All Finance::GDAX::API::* modules doe this role to implement their particular portion of the GDAX API.
+All Finance::GDAX::API::* modules do this role to implement their particular portion of the GDAX API.

 This is a low-level implementation of the GDAX API and complete,